21 Types of Couches & Sofas Pictured So You Can Choose

 The mid-century modern couch displays all of the decoration trends you'd expect from between the 1930's and 70's.
 It's sleek, it's minimalistic, it's got plenty of straight and clean lines.
 The seat back and cushions are all tufted with buttons.
 It still looks great today.

 Some may call the daybed one of the couch alternatives, but it's still classified as a couch.
-Unlike other similar couch types above, these have two arms and a back.
+Unlike other similar couch types above, these have two arms (most of the time) and a back.
 They also often have storage beneath them, either in a sliding drawer or with the seat raised up like a trunk would open.
 These are weird types of couches, but couches nonetheless.
+You'll just need some help to decorate your daybed like a couch.

 19) English Rolled Arm Sofa